Back Pain, Stress, & COVID-19

 Journaling: Research showed an increased understanding of chronic pain and ways to deal with it in patients that have employed journaling as a solution.
 In addition, there are studies that show that journaling and writing may also improve mood, decrease anxiety, and even quicken healing.

-It may take some time for the full picture of the coronavirus outbreak to come into focus and stress related to the virus is likely to remain high for the time being.
+It may take some time for the full picture of the COVID-19 pandemic to fully come into focus and stress related to the virus is likely to remain high for the time being.
 But it isn’t too soon to take proactive steps to manage your stress and back pain.

 Take the Goodpath Back Pain assessment if you want to know what program we recommend for you.